Home Latest Walks Long-distance paths Lake District Chiltern Hills Photographs Links Huntington's Disease Association

 The Cradle footpath

-After admiring the views over the Vale of Aylesbury from a small knoll called Chequer's Knap, I continued along the Ridgeway path as it passed below Pulpit Hill.
+I made a slight detour to admire the views over the Vale of Aylesbury from a small knoll called Chequer's Knap, before continuing along the Ridgeway path as it crossed a bridleway in a sunken lane and then passed below Pulpit Hill (up on my left).
 It was here four years ago that my interest in wildflowers was sparked by seeing a Common Spotted Orchid - there were plenty of them here today, along with some Pyramidal Orchids.
 A Red Kite flew very low over my head here, its presence given away by its shadow passing across the ground at my feet.
-A little further on I passed through a nature reserve, where I spotted some Dark Mullein.
+A little further on (across a crossing bridleway) I passed through a nature reserve, where I spotted some Dark Mullein.
+The Ridgeway then turned right through a gate, passing through a small wooded area to reach a minor road.
+I turned left and almost immediately forked right along the short street leading to the Plough at Cadsden.
+The Ridgeway turned right immediately beyond the pub, then forked left at a gate.
 The subsequent longish climb up Whiteleaf Hill seemed to pass quite quickly and with less effort than usual.

 The Ridgeway Path at the foot of Pulpit Hill